-- C. Penalty for violation of Section 6.
+C. Penalty for violation of Section 6.
 A violation of Section 6 by any person subject to its requirements is punishable as a Class 1 misdemeanor.
-No person under the age of 18 is subject to a criminal penalty for failing to wear a face covering. - D. Injunctive relief.
+No person under the age of 18 is subject to a criminal penalty for failing to wear a face covering.

+D. Injunctive relief.
 The County, the Board of Supervisors, and any County officer authorized by law, may seek to enjoin the continuing violation of any provision of this ordinance by bringing a proceeding for an injunction in any court of competent jurisdiction.

 Sec 9.
-Succession to Ordinance No. 20-E(513) and Duration
+Succession to Ordinance No. 20-EA(513) and Duration

-This ordinance succeeds and supersedes Ordinance No. 20-E(513) on and after September 16, 2020 November 18, 2020, and continues in full force and effect until and including November 18, 2020 January 20, 2021 unless it is amended, superseded, or repealed on or before that date.
+This ordinance succeeds and supersedes Ordinance No. 20-EA(513) on and after September 16, 2020 November 18, 2020, and continues in full force and effect until for 60 days from November 18, 2020 until and including January 16, 2021 unless it is amended, superseded, or repealed on or before that date.